 - CA Final: The final stage of the CA course is the most difficult one to crack.
-It tests highly complex and advanced topics like Financial Reporting, Professional Ethics, Strategic Finance, Advanced Management, Accountancy, etc. Passing this level paves the way for you to head closer to acquiring the CA qualification.
+It tests highly complex and advanced topics like Financial Reporting, Professional Ethics, Strategic Finance, Advanced Management, Accountancy, etc. Passing this level paves the way for you to head closer to acquiring the CA certification.

 Also Read: Career in Commerce

 There are a variety of options available for a career in commerce stream.
 As the CA course structure and curriculum is highly rigorous and incorporates practical training and information technology training, it is highly regarded by companies and recruiters.
 Further, CAs can also choose to combine their knowledge with other qualifications like MBA, CFA, FRM Exam, etc. Some of the common career options for CA after graduation have been outlined below.